MortMort89/clip2dot/README.md

 # Clip2Dot

-**Clip2Dot** is a lightweight Godot 4.5 editor plugin that lets you paste images directly from your clipboard into the FileSystem dock.
+**Clip2Dot** is a plugin that lets you paste images directly from your clipboard into the FileSystem dock.
 If an image is selected, it overwrites it.
 Otherwise, it saves a new one with a random filename.

 ---